hyperledger/fabric-private-chaincode/samples/chaincode/cc-tools-demo/README.md

 ```

-After building, you can check that the `fpc/fpc-cc-tools-demo` image exists in your local docker registry using:
+After building again, you can check that the `fpc/fpc-cc-tools-demo` image exists in your local docker registry using:

 ```bash
 docker images | grep fpc-cc-tools-demo